 Level crossings are acknowledged internationally as introducing safety risk into the rail and road/pathway networks.
-KiwiRail will endeavour to reduce the number of level crossings through closure and grade separation over time and has a policy of no new level crossings being formed on the rail network.
-Only in exceptional circumstances will KiwiRail permit new level crossings to be introduced onto the network, and only when the project includes closure of one or more existing level crossings.
+KiwiRail will endeavour to reduce the number of level crossings through closure and grade separation over time and the Road and Pedestrian Crossing Standard (13-STD-002-SHE) requires that no new level crossings be formed on the rail network.
+Only in exceptional circumstances will KiwiRail permit new level crossings to be introduced onto the network, where a significant reduction in risk to the network can be demonstrated.
+This is generally only when the project includes closure of one or more existing level crossings.